alexspirou/ROS_URDF_Moving_Robot/README.md

 In this project, I create a urdf two-wheel robot in Xacro(XML Macros), with differntial drive and a python script which allows the automation navigate.
-Also has an arm ,a camera and lidar.
+Also has an arm ,a camera and a lidar.
 The control of the arm was done with a PID controller.

 ## Content
 * Config: Yaml file for the PID controller